 Fishing & Boat Access

 Fishing is allowed at the Falls of the Ohio on the shoreline or from small boats in the river.
 An Indiana or Kentucky license is required.
-If fishing by boat, it can be put in the water at the George Rogers Clark’s Boat Ramp, just a short distance away at the George Rogers Clark Home Site.
+If fishing by boat, it can be put in the water at the George Rogers Clark’s Boat Ramp.
 Boat access is not available right at the Falls of the Ohio.
 See the Falls of the Ohio website for fishing tips including the species of fish and when the best time is to catch them at the Falls.

 With a commanding view of the fossil beds and the Ohio River, the Center features 3,000 square feet of immersive exhibits, an auditorium, rotunda, classrooms, wildlife and river viewing rooms, and a gift shop.